Fuerteventura 18 – 25 March 2015

 There are oases of greenery where hoopoes are often common, and at this time of year such places attract a range of migrant passerines.
 The endemic Berthelot’s pipits are common, and if migration conditions are right almost anything is possible.

-The wild coastline at Cotillo offers the chance to see shore birds, and at dusk large numbers of Cory’s shearwaters close in shore.
+The wild coastline at Cotillo offers the chance to see shore birds, and at dusk large numbers of Cory’s shearwaters close to shore.